Dolne/EJSY_StelLFHthon/README.md

 - [x] Masking tape labels on the wires
 * The white button might hv some issues, check it
 * Need solder one more F 3.5mm jack
-* Stepper #1 seems to be having some issues